Finding a work-based experience or internship

-It pays to know yourself, do your research and build a network when trying to secure an internship.
-There are extra considerations for international students.
+It pays to know yourself, do your research, and build a network when trying to secure work experience such as internships.

 Know yourself and what you want